-- For XHTML 1.1 version (introduced in 2001), there came the concept of modules.
+- For the XHTML 1.1 version (introduced in 2001), there came the concept of modules.
 Similar elements were grouped under a specific module that can be utilized by the developers, thereby reducing the lines of code.
-For example, <body>, <head>, <Html>, and <title> form a part of the Structure module.
+For example, <body>, <head>, <Html>, and title form a part of the Structure module.

 Why Use XHTML (XML + HTML)?

 XHTML stands for eXtensible HyperText Markup Language.
-While writing code in HTML, there are chances that you miss a closing tag or case for an element.
-XHTML makes coding more stringent, polished and often straightforward.
+When writing code in HTML, there is a chance of missing a closing tag or case for an element.
+XHTML makes coding more stringent, polished, and often straightforward.

 XHTML has a lot of commands over the web page displayed on various devices and browsers.
 This leads to better ease of use and view of pages on the web.
 The modularized nature of XHTML is a salient feature that helps the developers in the reusability of code.

 EXtensible Markup Language (XML) is a markup language that is used to relate, carry and supply data and HTML deals with the presentation of this data on the web.
 Thus robust combination of both HTML and XML makes XHTML beneficial.